 Breadcrumbs are very important for WooCommerce shops.
 They help users navigate to the product categories to view the same type of products.
 The search engines accept them to get a better understanding of the site structure.

 By default, WooCommerce is breadcrumbs enabled for all your product pages.
 But you can optimize this default setting by either changing the WooCommerce theme or using any custom plugin. ⬆️

 Simple and clean navigation can have a great impact on your bounce rates.
-Eventually, if they’re spending more time on your website, it’s likely to rank higher your website on SERP.
+Eventually, if they spend more time on your website, it’s likely to rank your website higher on SERP.